More about AWS database

 Oracle to AWS Migration Tools

-After you have determined the migration strategy that’s right for you, you can begin planning the functional processes of your migration.
+Whether you choose to run Oracle on RDS or EC2, you will need help migrating your systems and data.
 Many of these processes can be simplified with tools made available from AWS or Oracle.
 Below are a few tools you can consider using.

 AWS Database Migration Service